One year ago, she marched. This year, she's a councilwoman

 This year is about harnessing that sense of community to push against policies that harm women, people of color, and immigrants.

 The group decided against a march, Green said -- they could never recreate last year's energy.
 What Georgia's activists need now is a place to network and learn to be effective advocates for progressive values, she said.
-To that end, issue-based groups will table at Sunday's gathering.
+To that end, issue-based groups will table at Saturday's gathering.
 So will candidates for city council and the state insurance commission.
 People will have the chance to learn about them and volunteer for them if they choose, and that's a form of action, she said.

 Rallies, protests and conventions energize communities, but the real work begins when participants return home, said Libby Chamberlain, founder of the Facebook book group Pantsuit Nation.
 For all its ups and downs, 2017 has shown that anything is possible, from flipping delegate seats from red to blue to putting more LGBTQ candidates in office.